 - In cookies.
 Cookies are little pieces of text that are stored on your computer and are transmitted to the server with each page request.
 Unlike actual cookies, they don’t taste good and are—in fact—inedible due to their digital nature.

 - In local storage.
 Local storage is similar to cookies, however—unlike cookies—local storage data never leaves your computer and is only read when specifically requested.
-They are also capable of holding more information than cookies.

 Sharing is caring.
 Despite that, we won’t use any information you give to us for anything other than the specific purpose you gave it to us for.
 We won’t spam you with irrelevant email spam garbage and we won’t sell it to a multinational corporation for some of that sweet, sweet dolla.
 We only ask for it because we need it to do that one thing.